Q-Future/Co-Instruct/README.md

 The data in the JSON contains 562K dicts, each corresponding to a piece of SFT data item.

+For MICBench, our team notices that there are some cases with NSFW contents, and we may need to distribute it after making sure it is only used for research purpose.
+Please email `haoning001@e.ntu.edu.sg` to obtain it.

 ## Training Recipe

 For training, please refer to the [Q-Align](https://github.com/Q-Future/Q-Align) codebase, which is a modified version of mPLUG-Owl2 that supports multi-image training.
 Please use the following script for training: